cifren/FlamingoCommandQueue/Resources/doc/commandOptions.md

-You can define several options on the object FlgCommand on the creation of the command's instance
+You can define several options on the object flgCommandOption on the creation of the command's instance

 We will review all those options here.